On his path to earning induction into the National Baseball Hall of Fame, Cubs third baseman Ron Santo was assisted by a Cardinals legend.

 Marty Marion, the former shortstop who was a teammate of Slaughter’s with the Cardinals, was part of an ownership group that purchased the Houston Buffs minor-league franchise from the Cardinals and transformed it into a Cubs affiliate.
 On Nov.
 9, 1959, Marion, the team president, hired Slaughter to manage Houston.

-“I don’t think any man in baseball has been more successful in hustle, determination and the will to win,” Marion said to The Sporting News in introducing Slaughter.
-“He’ll be a great manager.
-Veteran baseball men have wondered and waited for years to see Slaughter’s first try as manager.
-Now we’ll see it and it was interesting that the Chicago Cubs thought it was tremendous.
-They are happy to have their young players in Slaughter’s hands.”
+“I don’t think any man in baseball has been more successful in hustle, determination and the will to win,” Marion said to The Sporting News.
+“He’ll be a great manager.”

-Said Slaughter: “I always said I’d rather be a coach in the major leagues instead of managing.
-But I look on this as a challenge.
+Said Slaughter: “I look on this as a challenge.
 I want to find out if I can manage.
 If I can be a successful manager, it will be an opportunity to stay in baseball.”

 During the final days of training camp, the Cubs decided Santo would benefit from playing for Slaughter at Houston before facing the pressure of the big leagues.

 Santo opened the 1960 season as Houston’s third baseman.
-Its left fielder was another future Hall of Fame member, Billy Williams.
+Its left fielder was another future Hall of Famer, Billy Williams.
 Slaughter, 44, was activated as a player-manager.

 In the second game of the season, Slaughter injured a rib in a collision at home plate.
 Relegated mostly to a pinch-hitting role, he batted .289 (13-for-45) during the season.